punit170/DSL-for-LogicGate-designers/README.md

 **Variable("o1").InvokeField("X")**

 ## Access Modifiers
 **NOTE:** By default no access modifier is applied to any field or method.
-Access modifiers need to be explicitly defined by the user usingthe following data types
+Access modifiers need to be explicitly defined by the user using the following data types

 ### Public()
-Public() defines access for fields and methods of some class as Public.
+Public() defines access for fields and methods of a class as Public.
 It Takes 3 parameters- 1) class name 2) List of fields to be defined Public, 3)List of methods to be defined Public

 // Defines Field X and Method m1 as Public<br>
 **Public("Class1", List("X"), List("m1")).eval**

 ### Protected()
-Protected() defines access for fields and methods of some class as Protected.
-It Takes 3 parameters- 1) class name 2) List of fields to be defined Protected, 3)List of methods to be defined Protected
+Protected() defines access for fields and methods of a class as Protected.
+It Takes 3 parameters- 1) class name 2) List of fields to be defined and Protected, 3)List of methods to be defined Protected

 // Defines Field X and Method m1 as Protected<br>
 **Protected("Class1", List("X"), List("m1")).eval**

 ### Private()
-Private() defines access for fields and methods of some class as Private.
+Private() defines access for fields and methods of a class as Private.
 It Takes 3 parameters- 1) class name 2) List of fields to be defined Private, 3)List of methods to be defined Private

 // Defines Field X and Method m1 as Private<br>
 **Private("Class1", List("X"), List("m1")).eval**